 On 31 August 2020 electricity TSO JSC "Augstsprieguma tīkls" submitted to the Regulator a proposal for new electricity transmission tariffs for two-year period.
-On 26 November 2020, the Regulator approved electricity transmission system tariffs, applicable from 1 January 2021.
+On 26 November 2020, the Regulator approved electricity transmission system tariffs with two year tariff period, applicable from 1 January 2021.
 The new tariff reduces the transmission fee per kilowatt hour by an average of 43%, while, depending on the type of connection of the customer, the fee for maintenance of the connection capacity increases by an average of 27%.